 - All science courses MUST have an associated lab.

 - Anatomy and Physiology courses must be HUMAN Anatomy & Physiology.
 Some courses may be titled slightly different such as ‘Mammalian Anatomy’ or ‘Vertebrate Anatomy’.
-These courses in some cases may be satisfactory, if the student can provide a course description and/or syllabus that clearly states there is a human emphasis.
+These courses in some cases may be satisfactory, if the student can provide a course description from the registrar that clearly states there is a human emphasis.
 It is satisfactory if the college divides the A&P I and II into one semester of anatomy and one semester of physiology.

 To View Course Equivalencies across colleges/universities visit: www.transferology.com